nsweeting/query/README.md

 ## Basics

 At the core of Query are the `Query.Builder` struct and `Query.Result` struct.
-We use the `Query.Builder` to retrieve data for our `Query.Result`.
+We use the `Query.Builder` to compose our query, and the `Query.Result` to fetch our data.

 Given an `App.Post` schema, we can create a builder that will help us retrieve our results.